 At some point in their lives, many people will encounter some form of debt, whether that be a large amount or a small amount.
-Sometimes due to personal circumstances, this can spiral out of control.
-When this happens, it can feel that once you have paid all your bills at the start of the month, there is little or no disposable income left for yourself, if any at all.
+Sometimes due to personal circumstances, this can spiral way out of control.
+When this happens, it can feel that once you have paid all your bills at the start of the month, you have very little disposable income left for yourself, if any at all.

-She had not missed any payments on credit commitments, but she had no emergency fund, and while Deborah’s credit score wasn’t too bad, she was no longer able to obtain new zero% credit cards to transfer her balances.
+She had not missed any payments on credit commitments, but she also had no emergency fund saved.
+Whilst Claire’s credit score wasn’t too bad, she was no longer able to obtain new zero% credit cards to transfer her balances.
 She was recommended to me to see if there were any options available out there to improve the quality of her financial life.

-Deborah was devastated.
-She understood the concerns, but in her eyes, she had accepted she had a problem, and by engaging us had taken a positive step to remedy her position.
-To her, their risk was minimal – the loan to value was under 40%, she had never missed any payments, and if the remortgage was successful, she could be a whopping £500pm better off, which is a significant difference.
+Claire was noticeably devastated.
+She understood the concerns, but in her eyes, she had accepted she had a problem, and by engaging us had taken a positive step to getting her life back on track.
+She felt their risk was minimal – the loan to value was under 40%, she had never missed any payments, and if the remortgage was successful, she could be £500pm better off, which is a significant difference.

-As such, if there is reasonable doubt, then an Underwriter has the discretion to decline an application, even if it is within their published lending criteria.
+As such, if there is reasonable doubt, then an Underwriter has the discretion to decline an application, even if it is within their own published lending criteria.

-However, in the short term, this has worked well for her.
-She now has had the burden of debt relieved from her shoulders, her credit score has improved, and she can save a little each month.
+However, in the short term, this has worked a treat for her.
+She now has had the burden of debt relieved from her shoulders, her credit score has improved, and she can save some more money each month.

 The savings we were able to help her make amounted to over 50% of her net take-home pay monthly and it has changed her life.
-Upon completion of the remortgage, Deborah cut up all her credit cards except one to use in emergencies only, and she has now got her financial life back on track.
+Upon completion of the remortgage, Claire cut up all her credit cards except one to use in emergencies only, and she has now got her financial life back on track.